eclipse-hono/hono/site/content/user-guide/dispatch-router.md

 1. It is important to specify the configuration file on the Docker command line when starting the container.
 Otherwise, the Dispatch Router uses the default configuration located at */etc/qpid-dispatch/qdrouterd.conf* which provides unrestricted access.
 {{% /note %}}

-## Run using the Docker Swarm Deployment Script
+## Run Dispatch Router using the Docker Swarm Deployment Script

 In most cases it is much easier to start all of Hono's components in one shot using the Docker Swarm deployment script provided in the `example/target/deploy/docker` folder.